Lyn Duff: Involuntary conversion therapy

-In 1991 Duff, then fourteen, came out publicly as lesbian.
+In 1991, Duff, then fourteen, came out publicly as lesbian.

 Concerned about her daughter's sexual orientation, Duff's mother had her admitted to Rivendell Psychiatric Center (now called Copper Hills Youth Center) in West Jordan, Utah.
 Duff was admitted to Rivendell Psychiatric Center on December 19, 1991, at age 15.

 During the drive from California to Utah, Duff covertly called journalist and friend Bruce Mirken who then wrote for both the LA Weekly and The Advocate.
 Although 30 years her senior, the two nevertheless had had plans to meet for dinner prior to her therapy stay, and upon hearing of her situation, Mirken phoned a public interest legal aid society that secured pro bono services of corporate attorney Gina M. Calabrese of the Los Angeles firm Adams, Duque & Hazeltine.

 Although Rivendell was not affiliated with the Church of Jesus Christ of Latter-day Saints, Duff later said that she was visited by Mormon missionaries during her six months at the Utah psychiatric facility and that the treatment she received was heavily influenced by religion.
 Duff says that Rivendell therapists told her that a gay and lesbian orientation was caused by negative experiences with people of the opposite gender and that having a lesbian sexual identity would lead to sexually abusing other people or engaging in bestiality.
 Duff was diagnosed with Gender Identity Disorder (GID) and clinical depression.
 Duff was subjected to a regimen of conversion therapy.
 This involved aversion therapy, which consisted of being forced to watch same-sex pornography while smelling ammonia.
 She was also subjected to hypnosis, psychotropic drugs, solitary confinement, and therapeutic messages linking lesbian sex with "the pits of hell".
 Behavior modification techniques were also used, including requiring girls to wear dresses and harsh punishment for small infractions similar to hazing like having to cut the lawn with small scissors and scrubbing floors with a toothbrush, and "positive peer pressure" group sessions in which patients demeaned and belittled each other for both real and perceived inadequacies.

-On May 19, 1992, after 168 days of treatment, Duff ran away from Rivendell and traveled to San Francisco, where she lived on the streets and in safe houses.
+On May 19, 1992, after 168 days of treatment, Duff escaped from Rivendell and traveled to San Francisco, where she lived on the streets and in safe houses.